 Niger and The IMF

-Niger: Second and Third Reviews Under the Extended Credit Facility Arrangement and Requests for Waivers of Nonobservance of Performance Criteria and for Extension of the Program Period and Arrangement, Rephrasing of Disbursements, and Modification of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Niger
+Niger: 2014 Article IV Consultation and Fourth and Fifth Reviews Under the Extended Credit Facility Arrangement and Request for Waiver of Nonobservance of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Niger

 Regional Economic Outlook for Sub-Saharan Africa